Westfalenstadion: Expansions

 The first expansion plans are dated back to 1961, although the required funding was not available until 4 October 1971 when the city council decided to rebuild the stadium between 1971 and 1974 for the FIFA World Cup.
 As part of the extensions an additional roof was added around the stadium that weighed 3000 tons.

 The original capacity of 54,000 was reduced in 1992 due to UEFA regulations.
 As the standing rows on the entire northern, the lower eastern and the lower western grandstands were converted into seats, the capacity shrank to 42,800.
 With 26,000 seats (23,000 covered), the seating in the Westfalenstadion outnumbered the standing rows.

 After Borussia Dortmund won the Bundesliga in 1995, the Westfalenstadion was expanded yet again.
 In the first private venture stadium expansion in German history, the two main grandstands, the eastern and the western blocks, received a second tier.
 Covered by a new roof-construction, each section housed an additional 6,000 seats.
 Thus, the stadium's capacity was restored to the original 54,000, of which the majority (38,500) were now covered seats.
 Following Dortmund's 1997 UEFA Champions League victory, success and an ever-growing number of enthusiastic fans made it necessary to enlarge the Westfalenstadion yet again.
 The southern and northern grandstands were enlarged this time, boosting the total capacity to 68,800 spectators.
 The southern standing ranks ("Die Südtribüne", where the home team's supporters gather) became the largest free-standing grandstand of its kind in the whole of Europe, with a capacity of 25,000.

 When Germany won the World Cup bid in 2000, it became clear that Westfalenstadion would play a leading role in hosting the tournament.
 However, as the Westfalenstadion failed to fulfill FIFA requirements for hosting semi-finals, it had to be enlarged a third time.
 Four new stands were built to fill the corners between the existing grandstands, raising the seating capacity for international games from 52,000 to 67,000.
-Additionally, the new corner elements provide seating and catering to VIP guests, increasing the total number of VIP seats to 5,000.
-In order to provide the new sections with an unblocked view of the field, the existing interior roof supports were removed and replaced by exterior pylons, which were painted yellow to suit the Borussia Dortmund colors.
-During the course of those renovations, construction workers found an undetonated 1,000–pound (450 kg) bomb dropped by an Allied bomber in World War II that was only about one metre below the halfway line on the pitch.
+Additionally, the new corner elements provided seating and catering to VIP guests, increasing the total number of VIP seats to 5,000.
+In order to provide the new sections with an unblocked view of the field, the existing interior roof supports were removed and replaced by exterior pylons, which were painted yellow to suit the Borussia Dortmund colours.
+During the course of those renovations, construction workers found an undetonated 1,000–pound (450 kg) bomb dropped by an Allied bomber in the Second World War that was only about one metre below the halfway line on the pitch.
 Bomb disposal experts had to evacuate the stadium and surrounding neighbourhood in Dortmund, which as part of Germany's industrial centre was bombed heavily, before taking an hour to defuse the device.